Man of the World (pageant)

 Man of the World is a premier international male beauty pageant and organization that holds the annual Man of the World competition.

 Established in 2017, the competition brings forth advocacy and humanitarian causes, and highlights the importance of education, personal growth, and overall career development—encapsulated in its core tenet, "Masculinity with Responsibility."

 The pageant, which has recorded over 120 participating countries from over 150 national-level selection competitions since its inception, making it one of the biggest, most participated major international men's beauty contests, was created by Philippine-based multinational conglomerate Prime Events Productions Philippines (PEPPs) Foundation, Inc., which also organizes the annual Misters of Filipinas competition, and specializes in multimedia content production and talent management through its entertainment company PEPPs TV, LLC.

-The current Man of the World is Juul Missiaen of Spain, who was crowned on May 31, 2025 by his predecessor, Man of the World 2024 Sergio Azuaga of Venezuela, at the SkyDome at SM North EDSA, Quezon City, Philippines.
+The current Man of the World is Oliver Eugen Kretz of the Philippines, who was crowned on June 6, 2026 by his predecessor, Man of the World 2025 Juul Missiaen of Spain, at the Palacio de Maynila in Manila, Philippines.